Learn ›

 |---|---|---|---|---|---|

-Cats can use ABSC Organics CBD oil, but feline dosing is different from canine dosing.
+Cats can use ABSC Organics CBD oil, but feline serving sizes are different from canine amounts.
 Cats are smaller, metabolize cannabinoids differently, and are generally more sensitive to supplements.

-- Maximum recommended: 2 mg/kg twice daily (only with veterinary guidance)
+- Maximum recommended: 2 mg per kg body weight, twice daily (only with veterinary guidance)

 - Product: Use the 300 mg bottle exclusively.
-The 10 mg/mL concentration allows precise measurement of the very small doses cats require.
+The 10 mg/mL concentration allows precise measurement of the very small amounts cats require.

 Example: 10 lb Cat (4.5 kg)

 Give CBD with food.
 Most cats accept the oil mixed into wet food better than direct oral administration.
-Titrate slowly—increase no more frequently than every 7 days, and monitor for excessive drowsiness.
+Adjust slowly—increase no more frequently than every 7 days, and monitor for excessive drowsiness.

-There is less published clinical data on CBD in cats compared to dogs.
-The dosing recommendations above are based on available pharmacokinetic studies and veterinary consensus.
+There is less published data on CBD in cats compared to dogs.
+The serving size recommendations above are based on available pharmacokinetic studies and veterinary consensus.
 Always consult your veterinarian before starting CBD for a cat, especially if the cat is on other medications.

-After years of helping pet owners dose CBD correctly, these are the errors we see most often:
+After years of helping pet owners use CBD correctly, these are the errors we see most often:

-“One dropper” is not a dose—it’s a volume.
+“One dropper” is not a serving size—it’s a volume.
 One full dropper (1 mL) of the 300 mg product delivers 10 mg of CBD.
 One full dropper of the 2400 mg product delivers 80 mg.
 If you switch products without recalculating, you could be giving your dog eight times more (or less) CBD than intended.
-Always dose in milligrams first, then convert to volume.
+Always calculate in milligrams first, then convert to volume.

 2. Giving Up Too Soon

-CBD for chronic conditions like arthritis takes time.
-The CSU pain study ran for 4 weeks at the therapeutic dose before outcomes were measured.
-If you try CBD for three days and decide it “doesn’t work,” you haven’t given it a fair trial.
-Commit to at least 2–4 weeks of consistent, twice-daily dosing at the appropriate level.
+Daily supplementation is usually a slow, patient process.
+If you try CBD for three days and decide it “doesn’t work,” you haven’t given it a fair period.
+Commit to at least 2–4 weeks of consistent, twice-daily servings at the appropriate amount before evaluating.

 CBD’s half-life in dogs means blood levels drop significantly after 8–12 hours.
-Once-daily dosing creates peaks and valleys.
-Twice-daily dosing maintains more consistent levels throughout the day, which is especially important for pain management and seizure control.
+Once-daily servings create peaks and valleys.
+Twice-daily servings maintain more consistent levels throughout the day.

 4. Not Adjusting for Weight Changes

 Puppies grow.
 Overweight dogs (hopefully) lose weight.
 Senior dogs may gain or lose weight due to changing activity levels or health conditions.
-Recalculate the dose any time your dog’s weight changes by more than 10%.
+Recalculate the serving size any time your dog’s weight changes by more than 10%.

 5. Using Low-Quality Products and Assuming the Label Is Accurate